Why Dating Apps Are Making Us Lonelier

 What Causes Online Dating Fatigue?

-Dating apps can change the way we relate to ourselves and others.
-When connection becomes a numbers game - profiles, algorithms, endless “options” - relationships can start to feel routine or obligatory instead of deeply human or even fun.
+Dating apps has changed the way we relate to ourselves and others.
+It has become a numbers game - profiles, algorithms, endless “options” - relationships can start to feel routine or obligatory instead of deeply human or even fun.

 Instead of the slow unfolding of trust and vulnerability, we often find ourselves making quick judgments based on curated snippets of information.
 That can leave us feeling replaceable, unseen, and disconnected from the kind of intimacy we actually crave.